 The same goes for gates to keep pets (or small children) confined to one area of the home or to prevent them from using stairs.
 Many people use the gates found at children’s or pet supply stores, but you can get crafty and make a stylish one of your own.
 Here are some examples.

-Finally, if it’s in your budget, considering installing a dog shower if your pet loves to go outside and get dirty.
+Finally, considering installing a dog shower if your pet loves to go outside and get dirty.
 Best located in or near a mud room, it can also be used for cleaning tasks of a human nature.

 Have you ever made any modifications to your home to accommodate your pets?
 Let us know what you think in the comments!